isomerpages/iras-taxacademy/_executive-tax-programmes/terms-and-conditions.md

 10.1 For tax courses with examinations, hardcopy certificates of achievement/transcript will be issued to participants.

-10.2 For tax courses without examinations, a hardcopy certificate of completion will be issued.
+10.2 For tax courses without examinations, a certificate of completion will be issued.

 **11. Administrative fee**